Preventative Care for Your Dog

 If you ever find a tick on your animal, take a picture of it for later

 TICKS ARE AN ALL YEAR ROUND PROBLEM!!
 Some people believe that they only come around in the warmer months, but we see tick cases throughout the year

 There are many products on the market that cover ticks, and many that offer combination parasite prevention.
 At Morningside vet our preferred products are Bravecto and Nexgard but we are more than happy to discuss any products you choose to use.

 No bigger than a grain of rice, this amazing little electronic device could help you to reunite with your pet if ever they go missing.

 Just once in their life they get implanted with a little electronic chip that carries a specific number.
 This number then gets registered on a database along with all your details.
 So if you ever move or change numbers make sure you keep it updated!
 There are some databases that only operate within certain states, so if you moved interstate you’d have to re-register them.
-But, let’s be honest – if you were moving interstate, the last thing you’d think of doing would be changing their microchip details!
 Luckily, there are also some Australia-wide databases such as Australasian Animal Registry (aar.org.au; 02 9704 1450).